dreamportdev/Osdev-Notes/02_Architecture/06_ACPITables.md

 ```
 * The second part is the table itself, every SDT has its own table

-It's important to note that hte `Length` field contains the size of the table, header included.
+It's important to note that the `Length` field contains the size of the table, header included.

 #### RSDT vs XSDT